-Andre Dickens was elected as the 61st mayor of Atlanta by 64% of the voters who voted in the runoff election on November 30, 2021.
-Prior to becoming the mayor-elect, he served as an at-large City Council member for two terms.
-In addition to serving in public office, Andre has been a businessman and nonprofit executive and is an engineer, deacon, father and native Atlantan.
+Andre Dickens was elected as the 61st mayor of Atlanta by 64% of the voters in the runoff election on November 30, 2021.
+Prior to becoming the mayor, he served as an at-large City Council member for two terms.
+In addition to serving in public office, Mayor Dickens has been a businessperson and nonprofit executive and is an engineer, deacon, father and native Atlantan.
 His career follows his passions and his impact follows his commitment.

 A record of legislative achievements

 Mayor Dickens was elected citywide to the Atlanta City Council Post 3 at-Large in November 2013 and was re-elected in 2017.
 During his two terms on City Council, he was a vocal legislative leader on public safety, transportation, affordable housing, workforce development, educational opportunities for Atlanta Public Schools students, and seasoned citizens programming.
 He served as the chairperson of the Transportation Committee, providing oversight to city streets, bridges, sidewalks, paths, and Hartsfield-Jackson Atlanta International Airport, the world’s busiest airport.
 In 2017, he chaired the Public Safety and Legal Administration Committee, during which time homicides went down 33% and all violent crimes decreased 12%.